|This little note completely changed my perspective.|

 Corralling them enough to get a lesson taught completely drained me of all energy by the end of each day for the first two weeks of school, and my attitude wasn't the greatest as I began each new day, which meant I started falling into a downward spiral that fed on itself.

-Well, Tony Robbins definitely believes it exists, and I've been a closet fan of his for years just based on the few tidbits of information I knew about him, brief YouTube videos of his interviews and speeches, and what little bits I had read from Unlimited Power in the past.
+Well, Tony Robbins definitely believes it exists, and I've been a closet fan of his for years just based on the few tidbits of information I knew about him, brief YouTube videos of his interviews and speeches, and what little bits I had read from Unlimited Power.

 I was listening to an audio of Tony on YouTube where he had the audience look around and shout out everything they saw that was brown.
 Then he said, "Close your eyes.
 Okay, now, shout out everything in the room that's red."
 There was no shouting.
 He said, "Okay, now open your eyes and look around--shout out everything you see that's red."
 The shouting resumed, and when he got their attention again, he said, "Are you surprised by how many things around you are red, that you couldn't recall at all when you had your eyes closed?
 Why?
 What happened?"